StephanvanSchaik/gentoo-on-arm/cubieboard2/gentoo.md

 After cloning the repository, we have to configure the kernel for the board in question.
-In addition to the default configuration that is available within the cloned repository, there is also a [stripped-down version]( ../configs/sun7i-config), for which all optional modules have been disabled:
+In addition to the default configuration that is available within the cloned repository, there is also a [stripped-down version]( ../configs/sun7i-config).
+For the stripped-down version several sunxi-specific modules, such as sunxi_emac, sunxi_gmac, sunxi_leds and sunxi_nand, have been enabled for a better experience.
+Furthermore, most optional modules have been disabled, so that they can be enabled whenever you need them:

 ```
 wget https://github.com/StephanvanSchaik/gentoo-on-arm/configs/sun7i-config -O .config